structuremaster/StrucMaster-Algorithm/README.md

 # StrucMaster-Algorithm
-The algorithm for the analysis of the franmed structure.
+The algorithm for the analysis of the framed structure.